Dayananda Saraswati: Teachings of Dayananda

 Maharshi Dayanand advocated that all human beings are equally capable of achieving anything.
 He said all the creatures are the eternal Praja or citizens of the Supreme Lord.
 He said the four Vedas which are Rigveda, Yajurveda, Samaveda, and Atharvaveda are the only true uncorrupted sources of Dharma, revealed by the Supreme Lord, at the beginning of every creation, also because they are the only perfectly preserved knowledge without alterations using Sanskrit prosody or Chandas and different techniques of counting the number of verses with different Vedic chanting techniques.
-He says, that confusion regarding the Vedas arose due to the misinterpretations of the Vedas, and Vedas promote science and ask humans to discover the Ultimate Truth, which he has emphasised throughout his Commentary on the Vedas.
+He says that confusion regarding the Vedas arose due to the misinterpretations of the Vedas, and the Vedas promote science and ask humans to discover the Ultimate Truth, which he has emphasised throughout his Commentary on the Vedas.

 He accepted the teachings of the first ten Principal Upanishads also with Shvetashvatara Upanishad, which explains the Adhyatma part of the Vedas.
-He further said, that any source, including Upanishads, should be considered and accepted to only that extent as they are in conformity with the teachings of the Vedas.
+He further said that any source, including Upanishads, should be considered and accepted to only that extent as they conform with the teachings of the Vedas.

-He accepted the six Vedanga texts which include grammar and the like required for the correct interpretation of the Vedas.
-Among Sanskrit grammatical texts, he says, Pāṇini's Aṣṭādhyāyī and its commentary, Mahabhashya by Maharshi Patanjali are the current surviving valid texts and all other surviving modern-grammatical texts should not be accepted as they are confusing, dishonest and will not help people in learning the Vedas.
+He accepted the six Vedanga texts, which include grammar and the like required for the correct interpretation of the Vedas.
+Among Sanskrit grammatical texts, he says, Pāṇini's Aṣṭādhyāyī and its commentary, Mahabhashya by Maharshi Patanjali are the current surviving valid texts, and all other surviving modern-grammatical texts should not be accepted as they are confusing, dishonest, and will not help people in learning the Vedas.

 He accepted the six Darshana Shastras which includes Samkhya, Vaisheshika, Nyaya, Yoga Sutras of Patanjali, Purva Mimamsa Sutras, Vedanta Sutras.
-Unlike medieval Sanskrit scholars, Dayanand said all the six Darshanas are not opponents but each throws light on different aspects required by the creation.
-Hence they are all independent in their own right and all of them conform with the teachings of the Vedas.
-He says Acharya Kapila of Sankhya Darshan was not an atheist but it is the scholars who misinterpreted his sutras.
+Unlike medieval Sanskrit scholars, Dayanand said that all six Darshanas are not opponents, but each throws light on different aspects required by the creation.
+Hence, they are all independent in their own right, and all of them conform to the teachings of the Vedas.
+He says Acharya Kapila of Sankhya Darshan was not an atheist, but it is the scholars who misinterpreted his sutras.